EberlyODL/phys010sjv11/week_12_atoms_and_high_tech.md

 * LOQua08: describe the physics behind absorption and emission lines in atomic spectra
 * LOTec05: explain the important differences between conductors, semi-conductors and transistors.
 * LOTec06: understand by analogies what the transistor is and what it does
-* LOTec07: recall all three fissile materials that we use in chain reactors

 ## News Article